Accessibility Scanner Guide

 • How it Works: Choose a device (e.g., iPhone 15 Pro, Galaxy S24).
 The scanner will automatically configure the correct screen size, user agent string, pixel density, and touch capabilities, providing a high-fidelity emulation.

-• Purpose: For highly specific or non-standard testing scenarios, such as testing a new device before it's in the presets list.
+• Purpose: For highly specific or non-standard testing scenarios.

 • How it Works: Manually define all device parameters: width, height, user agent, device scale factor, and whether it's a mobile device with touch input.